YatFungLoo/learning-WebGL/README.md

 ### Gimble Lock

-`rotation()` on mesh object is in Eular format, use `Math.PI * scalar` to spin the mesh around.
+`rotation()` on mesh object is in Euler format, use `Math.PI * scalar` to spin the mesh around.

 When applying rotation not in order axis can get \"locked\" where no matter how you adjust the value of the axis it will \"not\" output the desired results, that is what known as gimble locked.

 Applying rotation in order is pretty important.
-Eular representation is the only representation that can be gimble locked.
+Euler representation is the only representation that can be gimble locked.

 _Quaternion_ expresses a rotation, just remember it updates when you change `rotation`.

-### Eular vs Quaternion
+### Euler vs Quaternion

-Eular representation 3D rotation with 3 number of angle.
+Euler representation 3D rotation with 3 number of angle.
 Quaternion representation 3D rotation with a scalar and a 3D vector.

 [_Quaternion_](https://www.youtube.com/watch?v=PMvIWws8WEo) can be added,